NuxiNL/cloudabi/docs/cloudabi.md

 - <a name="lock.wrlocked"></a>**`CLOUDABI_LOCK_WRLOCKED`**

     Bitmask indicating that the lock is write-locked.
-The lower 30 bits of the lock contain the identifier of the thread that owns the write lock.
+If set, the lower 30 bits of the lock contain the identifier of the thread that owns the write lock.
+    Otherwise, the lower 30 bits of the lock contain the number of acquired read locks.

 - <a name="lock.kernel_managed"></a>**`CLOUDABI_LOCK_KERNEL_MANAGED`**